Reception

 Phonics:

 The children will be taught phonics and early reading using the Little Wandle Letters and Sounds programme.
-Further information can be found on their website.

 Reading:

-Children will have the opportunity to select four, ‘Read with me’ books to take home weekly and share with parents.
+Children will have the opportunity to select four, ‘Read With Me’ books to take home weekly and share with parents.
 They will also take a ‘Guided Reading’ book which will be matched to their phonic ability.
 These books will be sent home on a Friday and need to be returned the following Thursday.
 Please read with your child as often as possible at home and log onto ‘Boom Reader’ to record the books you have read together.
 Encourage your child to talk about the main events in the story, its setting and the main characters.

 PE:

-Water Bottles and Snack:
+Water bottles and snack:

 Our current Reception cohort photo gallery